You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 that contained links were to use nofollow to make Google ignore those links in its algorithms.

-Some website owners were so anxious about getting a penalty from Google that over the years many websites just added nofollow to all their (outgoing) links.
+Some website owners were so anxious about getting a penalty from Google that many websites just added nofollow to all their (outgoing) links.
 Other

 people stopped linking out altogether or only linked their owned sites.